There’s almost no better smell than that of freshly baked homemade bread. This recipe breaks down, step-by-step, how to make the perfect loaf.

 Add the flour in two additions, mixing with spoon until dough is proper consistency to finish mixing with hands.
 When dough begins to leave the side of the bowl, turn it out onto lightly floured surface.

 Knead dough by folding over toward you then pressing down away from you with heel of hands.
-Give dough quarter turn and repeat until it’s smooth, elastic and doesn’t stick to board.
+Give dough quarter turn and repeat until it’s smooth, elastic and doesn’t stick to surface.

 Place dough in greased bowl, turning once to bring greased side up.
 Cover with damp cloth and let rise in warm, draft-free location until double in size, about 1 1/2 to 2 hours.